0xAX/linux-insides/SyncPrim/sync-3.md

 So, we know a little about `semaphores` from theoretical side, let's look on its implementation in the Linux kernel.
 All `semaphore` [API](https://en.wikipedia.org/wiki/Application_programming_interface) is located in the [include/linux/semaphore.h](https://github.com/torvalds/linux/blob/master/include/linux/semaphore.h) header file.

-We may see that the `semaphore` machanism is represented by the following structure:
+We may see that the `semaphore` mechanism is represented by the following structure:

 ```C
 struct semaphore {